chitra1985/NLP/README.md

 # NLP
 ## Amazon Review - Sentimental Analysis
-Sentimental Analysis on customer review using NLP (Natural Language Processing)
+Welcome to the sentimental Analysis!
+This project aims to perform sentimental analysis on customer review of Amazon  using NLP (Natural Language Processing).
+This README.md will guide you the key concepts of this project.